huozhi/bunchee/README.md

 }
 ```

+#### TypeScript

 If you're build a TypeScript library, separate the types from the main entry file and specify the types path in package.json.
+When you're using `.mjs` or `.cjs` extensions with TypeScript and modern module resolution (above node16), TypeScript will require specific type declaration files like `.d.mts` or `.d.cts` to match the extension. `bunchee` can automatically generate them to match the types to match the condition and extensions.
+One example is to configure your exports like this in package.json:

 ```json
 {
   "files": ["dist"],